-The biggest reason for needing to classify someone into a pre-defined category, is because most investment advisors use asset allocation models that correspond directly with each category.
-This is exactly what we do with our portfolio models.
-Once one is put into a category, an investment adviser can easily invest their money appropriately by using the corresponding model portfolio.
+The biggest reason for needing to classify someone into a pre-defined category, is because most investment advisors use Asset Allocation Models that correspond directly with each category.
+This is exactly what we do with our Portfolio Models.

 The Five Investment Risk Categories in Detail